sciencecorp/synapse-api/README.md

 # Python Installation

-Before installing the Synapse Python client library, you will need:

-- Python version 3.9 or later.
-- pip version 23 or later.

-You can install the official Synapse Python client library using:
+You can install the official [Synapse Python client library](https://github.com/sciencecorp/synapse-python) using:

 `pip install science-synapse`